MxBoud/Analog/Readme.md

 # Analog

 Analog is a "video game" made with Unity to help teaching the basis of analog measurements in a first year university physics laboratory.
-The game will be teste with students in the semester of fall 2017.
+The game will be tested with students in the semester of fall 2017.

 ## Screenshots
 The voltmeter simulator.
-[ScreenShot1]
+![Volmeter simulator screenshot][ScreenShot1]

 ## Features
 * Two differents instruments are availables.